What we know about UNC shooting suspect Tailei Qi

 The well-educated graduate student – who previously studied at both Wuhan University and Louisiana State University – complained about bullies, aired his grievances with some “girls and tattletales” and grumbled that his head of lab should have more experience to deal with his issues.

 “Bully in america seems to be a problem.
-It often comes with people not stopping them at the first time,” he wrote in one bizarre post in August 2022.
+It often comes with people not stopping them at the first time,” he wrote in one post in August 2022.

 But – despite the complaints – the messages could not prepare anyone for the horror of what happened next.